 What Is a Winterised Motorhome?
 A winterised motorhome or campervan has the ability to retain all of its normal functions during usage in winter conditions.

-Upon further investigation, we discovered that this is a complex topic and we feel it’s important for anyone looking to buy (*or rent) a motorhome for their ski holidays to know what is important when it comes to winterisation.
+Upon further investigation, we discovered that this is a complex topic and we feel it’s important for anyone looking to buy (*or rent) or upgrade a motorhome for their ski holidays to know what is important when it comes to winterisation.

 NOTE: If you’re here to find out what steps you need to take to put your motorhome or campervan into storage over the winter, you are in the wrong place!
 This is a common misuse of the word winterisation which has come to be used by people looking to over-winter their recreational vehicles.

-Winterisation Means Different Things to Different Manufacturers
+Winterisation Means Different Things to Different Manufacturers and People

 If you are new to the motorhome game this might all seem very daunting – it certainly did to us when we first started out.
 So many terms that we weren’t familiar with and so much information to take on board.
 When it came to winterisation and what that meant, we very quickly discovered that it has a very simple definition but has no definitive standard that you as a potential owner or user can rely on.